JulienSimons/JulienSimons/README.md

 My expertise is machine learning and AI model training using data manipulation, visualization, and processing for financial and clinical environments.
 I have over 7 years of experience managing and analyzing big data from financial records, hospital reports, specimen samples, blockchains, websites, social media, games, and cloud databases.
 I utilize Python, R (Shiny), Git, SQL, Java, and various languages and frameworks to create interactive web applications that reveal big data trends.

 With all the projects that I take on, I bring high value skills, creative solutions, and a hunger for knowledge.
 How about we tackle some big data challenges together?
 Let's go.
 I'm ready to build.

-Want to know more about me?
-Check out my links below.
+Learn more about me in my links below.

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/Julien-Simons/)
 [![Instagram Badge](https://img.shields.io/badge/Instagram-informational?style=flat&logo=instagram&logoColor=white&color=E1306C)](https://www.instagram.com/jul13ns/)